-Do you sometimes find yourself stuck, at work, in relationships, or with your goals, unable to make your mind what to do next?
+Do you sometimes find yourself stuck at work, in relationships, or with your goals, trying to decide what to do next?
 You can get yourself unstuck and move on.

-Being stuck means feeling as though there’s no way out, and it can feel like an all-encompassing malaise.
+Being stuck means feeling like there’s no way out, which can feel like an all-encompassing malaise.

-If you find yourself in this situation, it might not be a bad idea to unclench your fist and unplug from the situation for a little bit.
+If you find yourself in this situation, it might not be a bad idea to unclench your fist and unplug from it for a little while.
 After all, getting unstuck is a process that requires patience and practice.

 There’s no denying that the world has become increasingly fast-paced and digital.
 Businesses are constantly looking for ways to stay competitive.
 New technologies, platforms, and apps are emerging every day.

-And as a result, individuals need to be nimble in order to keep up with changing demands.
+As a result, people need to be nimble to keep up with changing demands.

-With quick access to information at our fingertips 24/7, it can be challenging to shut off our digital devices long enough to focus on the task at hand.
+With quick access to information at our fingertips 24/7, shutting off our digital devices long enough to focus on the task can be challenging.

-It is also challenging to find something that will help us get unstuck so we can return to it later with fresh enthusiasm and focus.
+Finding something that will help us get unstuck so we can return to it later with fresh enthusiasm and focus is also challenging.

-The good news is that many of us are stuck because we don’t know where to start or what action we need to take next in order progress.
+The good news is that many of us are stuck because we don’t know where to start or what action to take next to progress.

-The bad news is that feeling stuck generally means we’re not taking action or making progress in the right direction.
+The bad news is that feeling stuck generally means we’re not taking action or progressing in the right direction.

-With that in mind, here are 7 steps to get yourself unstuck and take action.
+With that in mind, here are seven steps to get yourself unstuck and take action.

 7 Steps to Get Yourself Unstuck and Take Action